Skip to main content

 What does real-time financial reporting look like with Finance Claws?

-Finance Claws deliver structured financial snapshots to Slack or Discord daily.
-Cash position, AP aging, AR collections, expense variances, and anomaly flags arrive before anyone opens a spreadsheet.
-This is not a dashboard you have to remember to check.
-It comes to you.
+Finance Claws deliver daily finance updates to Slack or Discord.
+Cash position, AP aging, AR collections, expense variances, and anomaly flags arrive before anyone opens a spreadsheet, so the team starts with a current picture instead of building one manually.

 Traditional AI bookkeeping tools produce reports on their own schedule.
 Bench delivers monthly financials.
 Most tools update dashboards that require someone to log in and look.
 The gap between when a problem appears and when someone notices it can be days or weeks.